CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 **Limitations**

  * You have to use specific tools to use object storage.
 Object storage cannot be properly mounted for local disk-like usage.
-There are some tools to help this, but they have their limitations.
+There are some tools that can do this, but they have their limitations.
 For example, _svfs_ can be used to mount _Swift_ as filesystem, but it uses _FUSE_ which is slow.
  * Unsuitable for files that change constantly during their lifetime (e.g. most SQL databases).
  * The data cannot be modified while it is in Allas.
 It must be downloaded to a server for processing and then you can replace the previous version with the new one.
- * Files larger than 5 GB must be divided into smaller segments ( normally this is done automatically during upload), see [Files larger than 5 GB](./using_allas/common_use_cases.md#files-larger-than-5-gb){:target="_blank"}.
+ * Files larger than 5 GB must be divided into smaller segments (normally this is done automatically during upload), see [Files larger than 5 GB](./using_allas/common_use_cases.md#files-larger-than-5-gb).

 ## Different flavors for using Allas